 Insurance Fairness and Transparency

 Provider networks must contain sufficient numbers of contracted physicians and other health care providers in each specialty and geographic region to enable patients to obtain timely access to all necessary medical care from contracted providers.
-Access the AMA's "Meaningful Access to Physicians and other Health Care Providers: Network Standards Act," model legislation.
+The AMA's issue brief on network adequacy outlines standards to be included in state legislation.

-Provider directories must be accurate and comprehensive so patients have all the information relevant to their medical needs, including whether their physicians and preferred hospitals are in- or out-of-network and whether these physicians and hospitals are still accepting new patients.
-Access the AMA's "Meaningful Access to Physicians and other Health Care Providers: Accurate Provider Directories," model legislation.
+Provider directories must be accurate and comprehensive so patients have all the information they need to make informed decisions about their health care and health insurance, including whether providers are in- or out-of-network and whether physicians are accepting new patients.
+Access the AMA's "Meaningful Access to Physicians and other Health Care Providers: Accurate Provider Directories," model act.